briansworth/dev/_posts/2019-8-31-PowerShell-Sccm-Wsus-SUP-Install.md

 ```

 <p>
-  Wsus is now setup with a WID to work with your SUP using.
+  Wsus is now setup with a WID to work with your SUP using a WID.
 </p>

 #### WSUS SQL Database